janpio/export-map/demo-folder-as-package/README.md

-# Demo Folder as Package
+# Demo: Folder as Package

 ## Setup

-- Reference to folder as dependency `package.json`
+- Reference to folder as dependency in `package.json`
 - Import with package name `janpio-exports-map-example` in function

 ## Commands